2019 Ford Ranger spy shots

 We’ll also get an SUV derivative of the new Ranger for the 2020 model year.
 It’s set to revive the Bronco nameplate, though it’s unclear whether the vehicle will be a separate model or a version of the Everest.

-It’s too early to talk powertrains but we know the current Ranger is offered with a pair of diesels: a 2.2-liter inline-4 with 158 horsepower and 284 pound-feet of torque and a 3.2-liter inline-6 with 197 hp and 346 lb-ft.
+It’s too early to talk powertrains but we know the current Ranger is offered with a pair of diesels: a 2.2-liter inline-4 with 158 horsepower and 284 pound-feet of torque and a 3.2-liter inline-5 with 197 hp and 346 lb-ft.
 It’s likely U.S.-spec Rangers will offer gasoline mills, though a torquey, fuel-sipping diesel would be nice to see on the options list.

 Production of the new Ranger and Bronco for North America will take place at Ford’s plant in Wayne, Michigan.
 Potential rivals for the pickup include the Chevrolet Colorado, GMC Canyon, Honda Ridgeline, Nissan Frontier and Toyota Tacoma.